Healthdirect Free Australian health advice you can count on.

 • make-up and cosmetics

-What are the warning signs or symptoms when a substance is swallowed?
+What are the symptoms when a substance is swallowed?

-The signs of a swallowed substance depend on the substance.
+The signs of poisoning from a swallowed substance depend on the substance involved.
 They may include:

-The symptoms may be immediate, but with some substances they may be delayed, sometimes for several days.
+These symptoms may happen straight away.
+But with some substances, the onset of symptoms can be delayed, sometimes for several days.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.